cm68/micronix/README.md

 	(run the simulated z80 micronix man program on sh, and pipe it to linux less)

 ---------------------

-this document is obsolete, as I've changed the directory structure radically, with source code in src, and almost every work in progress thing moved to ./extra

 Morrow Designs Micronix and tools